“Eco-Tourism in India: A Refreshing Journey through a Highly Diversified Nature”

 Kerala Backwaters

-The backwaters of Kerala have its own charm and life on it is unlike the other destinations in India.
-Amidst the paddy fields and lush green palm grove these backwaters has its own gentle rhythm hewed out from the rivers which flows down from the Western Ghats to the coast.
-Enjoy a frolic cruise on the backwaters along the breathtaking vivid contrasts of lush greens and deep blues on the houseboats, known as Kettuvallam which are the cargo boats that once plied in the backwaters to carry heavy cargo such as Rice, Coconut & Spices and also to provide living accommodation for the boatman.
-These are now changed over to luxurious accommodation for eco friendly travelers.
+The backwaters of Kerala have its own charm and life on it unlike the other destinations in India.
+Amidst the paddy fields and lush green palm grove these backwaters have its own gentle rhythm hewed out from the rivers which flow down from the Western Ghats to the coast of India.
+You can enjoy a frolic cruise on the backwaters along the breathtaking vivid contrasts of lush greens and deep blues on the houseboats, known as Kettuvallam which are the cargo boats that once plied in the backwaters to carry heavy cargo such as Rice, Coconut and Spices and also to provide living accommodation for the boatman.
+These are now changed over to luxurious accommodation for eco friendly travellers.

 Where to stay: ATDC Houseboats, Alleppey